palei/tronner/README.md

     command.command = custom_command

 # Installation
-First you will need to have [Python](http://python.org) installed on your server.
-Clone the repository to your scripts folder.
+Clone the repository to some directory on your server:

     :::bash
     git clone git@bitbucket.org:noob13/tronner.git

-Alternatively, you can blah blah
+Add a symlink to tronner to your `data/scripts` directory:

+    :::bash
+    ln -s /path/to/tronner/ tronner

+Alternatively, you can add the folder to your PYTHONPATH by adding this line to your `.bashrc`:

+    :::bash
+    export PYTHONPATH=$PYTHONPATH:/path/under/tronner/

 ## Requirements